 These companies are competing on a product level, not a branding or pricing level.
-They look at the search terms consumers are using to find products and incorporate those keywords into their product and collection pages.
+They look at the search terms consumers are using to find products like theirs and incorporate those keywords into their product and collection pages.

 So, how can this knowledge help improve your company’s organic traffic and sales?

-Don’t stop at your competitor’s keyword optimization strategies.
+Don’t stop your competitor research efforts at their keyword optimization strategies.
 Look at the keywords your competitors are targeting in their paid campaigns for ideas on traffic-generating content to create around those topics.After all, if a competitor is investing in a PPC ad, there’s probably value in the keywords they’re targeting.
 By creating relevant, high-quality content around those topics, you can drive more visitors to your site through organic search.

 Want to build quality content that drives visitors to your site, but not sure where to start?
 Look to your competitors for inspiration.Examining your competitors’ content can be the perfect way to jumpstart your creative process.
 Whether you’ve been on a regular publishing schedule for years or are just getting started with content marketing, it can be tricky to come up with fresh, relevant ideas on a consistent basis.

 And if your competitors are building high quality links, they’ve already done the legwork for you.
 Use the sites that are linking to them to find ‘mirror’ backlink opportunities – similar types of sites with similar audiences – or if the site has featured several of your competitors, consider reaching out to them to find out how your company can earn a backlink.

-Influencers have built a name, reputation and following based on the ideas they embrace and promote.
-A partnership with a handful of carefully selected influencers could get you in front of thousands of your ideal customers.As with the content ideas and link building opportunities, if you’re not sure where to find the best influencers for your brand, just check out the competition.
+Influencers have built a name, reputation and following based on the ideas and products they embrace and promote.
+A partnership with a handful of carefully selected influencers could get you in front of thousands of your ideal customers.As with the content ideas and link building opportunities, if you’re not sure where to find the best influencers for your brand, just do some SEO competitor research.
 Who have they partnered with?
 Does it make sense to connect with them?
 Or are there similar influencers you can reach out to?